MicahZoltu/Augur.Guide-for-IPFS/collections/_version1-english/1-getting-started/market-types.md

 These are the most complicated markets to understand, but provide the most flexibility in the number of potential outcomes and how they are paid out.
 In the other two market types, only the one true outcome is worth any ETH once the market is finalized and valid.
 All the other outcomes are worth nothing, but that is not true for scalar markets.
 Since these are the most complicated to understand, it is probably best to avoid this kind of market until you are more comfortable with Augur.

-An example of a scalar market title would be “According to finance.yahoo.com, what will be the price of MSFT on January 3rd, 2020 at market close?”.
+An example of a scalar market title would be "According to finance.yahoo.com, what will be the price of MSFT on January 3rd, 2020 at market close?".
 In this example market, potential answers might range from $0 to $500, because a lower and upper bound are required to be defined when the market is created.
 In addition, the market creator had to specify the precision for the market, which determines how many individual price points are available as choices between $0 and $500.

 A trader in this example would have to decide whether to go LONG (Buy) or SHORT (Sell) on this market, and at a specific price.
 The trader in a LONG position makes more money the higher the final result is above the specific price, and loses money if the final result is below the specific price.
 The opposite is true for the trader who took the SHORT position.

 In the case of Invalid, the final answer becomes the midpoint between the lower bound and upper bound.